-But Dakshinapan is considered the ultimate shopping destination for the ones who are looking for totally indigenous and ethnic products made by Indian artisans and crafts people.
+But Dakshinapan is considered the ultimate shopping destination.
+In other words, If you are looking for Indian ethnic products you can go to this shopping complex.
+Above all, they are products made by Indian artisans and crafts people.
 This is one place where you get products from almost all States in India.

 Dakshinapan Mall- The Desi Style Shopping Mall